jensen/quicknote/README.md

 ### CSS

-I used tailwind for this project due to it growing popularity.
-I have been thinking a lot about ideals with React compatible CSS.
+I used tailwind for this project due to it's growing popularity.
+I have been thinking a lot about writing maintainable React compatible CSS.
 There were some great composition opportunities that I would like to explore even further.

 One of the things I really liked about it was how easy it is to compose styles using the `classnames` library.